 As a consequence of this lack of consensus, a high-protein diet can simply refer to an eating pattern that emphasizes the consumption of protein-dense foods.

-For the purpose of this article, a high-protein diet will refer to any eating pattern where protein intake comprises 25-30% of total energy intake.
+For the purpose of this article, a high-protein diet will refer to any eating pattern where protein intake comprises 25-30% of total daily energy intake.